Chapter 14 Summarizing Data

 ## 19 PE Wellington 0.5 ± 0.7 0 9

-Note to round the numbers we used sprintf() to round out numbers.
-This is because in the final publication it’s important to keep trailing zeros (i.e. 1.0 and not 1), but R’s round() will drop these. mean = sprintf("%.1f", mean) takes the existing values in the mean column, rounds them to one digit, that’s what "%.1f" means (“%.2f” would be two digits and so on), and pastes them back into the mean column.
+Note to round the numbers we used sprintf() This is because in the final publication it’s important to keep trailing zeros (i.e. 1.0 and not 1), but R’s round() will drop these. mean = sprintf("%.1f", mean) takes the existing values in the mean column, rounds them to one digit, that’s what "%.1f" means (“%.2f” would be two digits and so on), and pastes them back into the mean column.
 Same situation for the sd column.

 14.3.2 Pretty tables